About Military Hazardous Duty Incentive Pay

 When the qualifications and requirements have been met, entitlement to hazardous duty incentive pay commences on the date the member reports for and enters on duty in compliance with competent orders.
 For instance, if you are a Navy diver but stationed at the Pentagon for a tour, you could lose your dive pay since you are not stationed at a base that dives regularly.
 You can still do a requalification dive every year and still receive your monthly payment if you remain qualified in that activity.

-Dual hazardous duty incentive pay is limited to those members required by orders to perform specific multiple hazardous duties necessary for successful accomplishment of the mission of the unit to which assigned.
+Dual hazardous duty incentive pay is limited to those members required by orders to perform specific multiple hazardous duties necessary for the successful accomplishment of the mission of the unit to which assigned.

 Members who qualify for incentive pay for more than one type of hazardous duty may receive no more than two payments for the same period.